-Melaka to Mersing: There is a bus services from Melaka(Melaka Sentral)to Mersing.
-It takes about four to five hours, with departures in the morning, afternoon and evening.
+Melaka to Mersing: There are bus services from Melaka(Melaka Sentral)to Mersing.
+It takes about four to five hours, with departures in the morning, afternoon, and evening.

 Kuala Lumpur to Mersing: From Kuala Lumpur it takes about 5 to 6 hours.

 Private taxis are another great way to get to Mersing.
 Taxi rides are easily available from Johor Bahru, Melaka, and other towns around Malaysia.

-The cost can vary depending on where you are travelling from and off course the driver.
+The cost can vary depending on where you are traveling from and off course the driver.

 Where is Mersing Malaysia?

 Where To Stay in Mersing Malaysia

 Mersing has a decent variety of guest houses, hostels, and hotels.
 Here are a few places to check out and give you an idea of what is available in Mersing if you are planning to visit Mersing.

 Rating 8.6, Prices start from $19 for Double room

-MG Hotel is located in Mersing and is 12 minutes walk from the beach.
 This 3-star Japanese-style business hotel has air-conditioned rooms with a private bathroom.
-The accommodation offers a 24-hour front desk, a shuttle service, room service and free WiFi.
+The accommodation offers a 24-hour front desk, a shuttle service, room service, and free WiFi.

 Inari Hostel & Guesthouse

 Rating 8.9, Prices start from $10 for a Bed in 10-Bed Dormitory Room

 Rating 8.6, Prices start from $90 for a 4-bed house

 Singstay Guesthouse offers rooms fitted with air conditioning, a flat-screen cable TV, and a work desk.
 The private bathroom is fitted with hot shower facilities.
 USB sockets are available in the spacious living area.
 Plus free WiFi.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Mersing Malaysia has helped you.
-Let me know if you have any questions and let me know if you go.
+Let me know if you have any questions and let me know if there is more to add.